Government of Nova Scotia

-The Government of Nova Scotia consists of three branches: legislative, executive and judicial.
-Its powers and structure are set out in the Constitution Act, 1867.
-In modern Canadian use, the term "government" refers broadly to the cabinet of the day (formally the Executive Council of Nova Scotia), elected from the Nova Scotia House of Assembly and the non-political staff within each provincial department or agency – that is, the civil service.
+The Government of Nova Scotia is the government of the Canadian province of Nova Scotia.
+The powers and structure of the province are set out in the Constitution Act, 1867.
+In modern Canadian use, the term "government" refers broadly to the cabinet of the day (formally the Executive Council of Nova Scotia) chosen from the Nova Scotia House of Assembly and the non-political staff within each provincial department or agency – that is, the civil service.

-The Province of Nova Scotia is governed by a unicameral legislature, the Nova Scotia House of Assembly, which operates in the Westminster system of government.
+Nova Scotia has a unicameral legislature, the General Assembly, whose sole chamber is the House of Assembly.
 In total, 55 representatives are elected to serve the interests of the province.
-The political party that wins the largest number of seats in the legislature normally forms the government, and the party's leader becomes premier of the province (the head of the government).
+The political party that wins the largest number of seats in the legislature normally forms the Government, and the party's leader becomes premier of the province (the head of government).
 The current government of the province is led by the Progressive Conservative Association of Nova Scotia, headed by Premier Tim Houston who was sworn into office in August 2021.